- Aug 26, 2018

 Using IMAP also enables you to connect to your email service and access new messages.
 However, with this protocol the emails ‘live’ on your server (in other words, they’re stored there permanently).
 You can therefore interact with your messages from any device, as long as you have the right login credentials.

-The Relative Pros and Cons of POP vs IMAP
+The Relative Pros and Cons of POP3 vs IMAP

 On the surface, POP and IMAP seem quite similar.
 However, the differences in the way they function have consequences for users and website owners alike.